JefTek/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyIdentitySecurityDefaultEnforcementPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphIdentitySecurityDefaultsEnforcementPolicy1>: Represents an Azure Active Directory object.
+BODYPARAMETER <IMicrosoftGraphIdentitySecurityDefaultsEnforcementPolicy>: Represents an Azure Active Directory object.
 The directoryObject type is the base type for many other directory entity types.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`: Description for this policy.
   - `[DisplayName <String>]`: Display name for this policy.